 Our program will allow for a deep exploration into the world of animal care.
 We will learn about the anatomy of large and small animals, focusing on systems that are similar to those found in human beings.
 We will also discuss and explore the concepts that correspond to animal husbandry and basic medical treatment.

 This class had some very special opportunities last summer.
-Dr. Kellam, head of the University’s Equestrian program and SAU faculty member, brought the vet science students with her to the equestrian center whenever she had a horse emergency; so they got to aid her in various types of care and see what it was really like to be an on-call vet!
+Dr. Kellam, head of the University’s Equestrian program and SAU faculty member, brought the veterinary science summer camp students with her to the equestrian center whenever she had a horse emergency; so they got to aid her in various types of care and see what it was really like to be an on-call vet!

 Our Instructor: Dr. Laura Kellam